DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 </ASPxFileManager>
 ```

-Other operations on files organized by the File Manager (copy, delete, download, etc.) are configured through the [`SettingsEditing`](http://help.devexpress.com/#AspNet/DevExpressWebASPxFileManager_SettingsEditingtopic) property.
+Other file-related operations managed by the File Manager (copy, delete, download, etc.) are configured through the [`SettingsEditing`](http://help.devexpress.com/#AspNet/DevExpressWebASPxFileManager_SettingsEditingtopic) property.
 All such operations are disabled by default.

 #### 1.2.2 Prevent Uncontrolled Disk Space Consumption

 **Security Risks**: [CWE-400](https://cwe.mitre.org/data/definitions/400.html)

-You should always monitor the total size of files uploaded by end-users, otherwise a malefactor can perform a DoS attack by uploading too many files and using up the available disk space.
-The best practice is to set a limitation on the total size of uploaded files.
+You should always monitor the total file size uploaded by end-users, otherwise a threat actor can perform a DoS attack by uploading too many files and consuming available disk space.
+You should always set a limit on the total size of uploaded files.

-For example, check the upload directory's size in the [Upload Control](https://docs.devexpress.com/AspNet/8298/aspnet-webforms-controls/file-management/file-upload)'s [FilesUploadComplete](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxUploadControl.FilesUploadComplete) event handler:
+To restrict upload file size, check the upload directory's size in the [Upload Control](https://docs.devexpress.com/AspNet/8298/aspnet-webforms-controls/file-management/file-upload)'s [FilesUploadComplete](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxUploadControl.FilesUploadComplete) event handler:

 ```cs
 protected void uploadControl_FilesUploadComplete(object sender, DevExpress.Web.FilesUploadCompleteEventArgs e) {